YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 \chi = c \int_{t_0}^{t_1} \frac{dt}{a(t)}
 $$

-If a photon is emitted at primordial singularity, $t = 0$ the maximal distance it has been able to travel is:
+If a photon is emitted at primordial singularity, $t = 0$ the maximal distance it has then been able to travel is:

 $$
 \chi_p(t) = c \int_{0}^{t} \frac{dt'}{a(t')}